Market data including bonds and fuel prices

 Antitrust suit would be the US justice department’s second case against Google

 The Trump-era tariffs on imported metals have been eased for some other countries

 In the wake of SAA’s near-demise Comair’s market share crept up to 35%-40% by the time it too collapsed

 Ahmad Abouammo was found guilty of turning over personal information of platform users who’d criticised the Saudi royal family

 Failure to win on Saturday would put coach Ian Foster and captain under pressure in terms of their future with the team

 Nicholas Yell trades SUV for saddle and makes his way from Bot River to Merweville and on to Kruisrivier

 After a standout performance in its copper division in the September quarter and positive performances across the bulk of its other businesses so far in 2018, Anglo American lined itself up for a strong 2018 by meeting its production targets.

+Anglo, which is listed in London and Johannesburg, reported quarterly falls in diamond, iron ore and metallurgical coal production for the three months to end-September compared to a year ago, but these were offset by an outstanding performance from its copper mines.
 “Strong operational performance at our copper assets delivered a 17% increase in production, more than offsetting planned lower volumes at De Beers and the impact of rail infrastructure constraints at Kumba in the first half of the year,” Anglo CEO Mark Cutifani said, referring to JSE-listed Kumba Iron Ore, Africa's largest iron ore miner.

 On a year-to-date basis, Anglo's production numbers are all positive apart from a small dip in iron ore — excluding the well-flagged stoppage at...